Jabble/tamu-rdm-workshops/modules/research-data-lifecycle.md

 - Analyze: data are analyzed

 ## Simplified lifecycle
-This workshop series will cover data management practices in the data lifecycle in a simplified manner:
+This workshop series will cover data management practices within components of the data lifecycle.
 Plan -> Collect (incl.
 Discovery and Integration) -> Assure and Analyze -> Share and Preserve